Skip to Main Content

 Insurance Fraud Costs Consumers

 Although the incidents of insurance fraud are frequent and far reaching, its effect on the lives of the general public is seldom recognized.
-Some of the effects of insurance fraud in California are:″
+Some of the effects of insurance fraud in California are:

 If you are solicited to commit insurance fraud, STOP!

-Insurance Fraud is a felony punishable by up to five years in state prison and a $50,000 fine.
+Insurance fraud is a felony punishable by up to five years in state prison and a $50,000 fine.

 Common Insurance Fraud Schemes

 In order to protect yourself from being a victim or an unwilling participant in insurance fraud, it is important to be aware of common insurance fraud schemes.
+You can view the recent consumer/scam alerts from the Department of insurance here

 Back to Top